-What do top, bottom, and vers mean?
+What do top, bottom, vers, and side mean?

 Top